JavierM42/tailwind-material-surfaces/README.md

   - `primary-drag`, defined as `on-primary` at 16% opacity over `primary`.
 - `interactive-surface-primary` as a shorthand for `bg-primary text-on-primary hover:bg-primary-hover active:bg-primary-press focus:bg-primary-focus disabled:text-primary/[0.38] disabled:bg-primary/[0.12] transition-colors`.
 These are the Material styles for interactive elements and the main reason to use this plugin.

+[Here's a CodeSandbox demo](https://codesandbox.io/s/tailwind-material-surfaces-example-4tr3r3?file=/src/App.js) of the plugin in action.

 > Note: Even though the `-drag` color is provided, drag styles should be manually implemented (when required), as that cannot be achieved with pure CSS.